Potato Salad contains fork-tender white potatoes, sweet salad cubes, chopped onions, and boiled eggs in a creamy sauce.

 - 3 hard boiled eggs chopped

-- 1 medium red or yellow onion chopped
+- 1 medium white onion, chopped or red onion

-- 2 tablespoons sweet salad cubes OR sweet relish add more or less as desired
+- 2 tablespoons sweet salad cubes or sweet relish

 - 1/2 tablespoon yellow mustard add more or less as desired